Lanzoor/Lanzoor-Command-Panel/README.md

 2. Install LCP.

-Install the latest release zip file, and unzip the file. then left click the `main.py` file.
+Install the latest release zip file by clicking [here](https://github.com/Lanzoor/Lanzoor-Command-Panel/releases/latest), and unzip the file. then left click the `main.py` file.
 It will show you what app to open it, and choose python.
 Now, it will open the terminal!
+Also if you decide to just download individual files, make sure you download both `main.py` and `functions.py`!
+The code won't work without `functions.py` and will return an error if a command that involves a function from `functions.py`.

 ## Commands

-`?help`: Get the list of commands that you can currently use in LCP.
+`?help`: Get the list of commands that you can currently use in LCP, just like this!

 `?exit`: Exit LCP.